10 Tips to Help Avoid Ugly Arguments

 Every couple argues.
-Some of them do it overtly by yelling at each other while others do it covertly by avoiding contact and conversation.
-Whatever the method, the result is the same - hurt feelings and disenchantment.
-Here are my tips to help you argue constructively.
-If done correctly arguing can be a pathway to growth and problem solving.
+Some do it overtly by yelling at each other while others do it covertly by avoiding contact and conversation.
+Whatever the method, the result is the same — hurt feelings and disenchantment.
+But, if done correctly, arguing can be a pathway to growth and problem solving.
+Here are my tips to help you argue more constructively.

 - Understand that anger itself is not destructive.
 There is a vast difference between anger and rage.
-When someone is angry they need to state their feelings, they don't break things or relationships - that is ragefull behavior.
+When someone is angry they need to state their feelings.
+They don't break things or relationships: That is rageful behavior.

 - Talk about your feelings before you get angry.
-When you or your partner can approach the situation as it happens and deal with it in a safe way, it may not get to the point of being an argument.
-Sometimes things just need to be verbalized and most arguments can be avoided if your partner understands how you feel.
+When you or your partner can approach the situation as it happens and deal with it in a safe way, it may not get to the point of becoming an argument.
+Sometimes things just need to be verbalized, and most arguments can be avoided if your partner understands how you feel.